NonsinDev/snackstasy/README.md

 - The backend implementation is in the `Backend/` folder.
 See `Backend/README.md` for additional details and instructions.
 - Database: MySQL (see `docker-compose.yml` and `mysql-init/init.sql`).
 The backend waits for the database to become available and logs startup errors to the console if needed.

-If you want to add more endpoints (e.g. top-up balance, record purchases or delete tickets), modify `Backend/Program.cs`.

 ---